 Introduction to Psychology – LETU PSYC 2013 or Honors – FALL

 Psychology is the scientific study of behavior and mental processes.
-This class will delve into fundamental theories, problems, and procedures relating to human activity.
-Biological, social, environmental, cultural, and religious factors will be analyzed as they relate to the whole person.
-Human cognition and behavior involves a complex interplay of thoughts, feelings, and actions.
-Through various theories and research, psychology attempts to explain and predict this complexity.
-Thus, the study of psychology should lead students to a greater understanding of themselves and others.
+This class will delve into fundamental theories, issues, and procedures relating to the human experience.
+Biological, social, environmental, cultural, and religious factors will be critiqued as they relate to both cognitive and physical development.
+Understanding how people perceive the world is key to understanding how and why we think, do and say what we think, do and say.

 SPECIAL NOTE: This course is available as dual credit; however, a student does not have to dual enroll to take the class.
 This is a rigorous course intended for students ready to handle university-level content and pace.
 Please contact the teacher if you have any questions about placement.